kbrgl/gameover/README.md

 ## Develop a game

 Games are written in Go.
 I recommend using the [Charm](https://charm.sh) libraries.
-To make your game installable through Gameover, just send a PR adding your game to `games.yml`.
+To make your game installable through Gameover, just send a PR adding your game to `games.toml`.

 ## License